-Are you a recruiter looking for top places to advertise project management jobs?
-Maybe you’re a job seeker looking for a project management job or remote jobs in the project management field?
+Are you a recruiter looking for top places to post project management jobs?
+Maybe you’re a job seeker looking for a project management job or remote jobs in the project management field.
 You’ve come to the right place.
-With project manager jobs continuing to be in high demand according to the Project Management Institute, we’ve scoured some of the best job sites for project manager job listings and assembled a list of the top places where you can find relevant jobs for a project manager in this rewarding field.
+There’s a sea of job sites and job boards out there….and not many cater to project manager jobs.
+With project manager jobs continuing to be in high demand according to the Project Management Institute (PMI), we’ve scoured some of the top job boards, job sites, job listings, and job portals looking for the best project management job boards to post project manager jobs.
+We’ve assembled a list of the top places where project management recruiters can post jobs for a project manager sin this rewarding field.

 Odds are, your current schedule doesn’t leave you much free time for job hunting.
 Your job search shouldn’t consume your entire evening, especially when you’re already juggling a full-time job and home life.
-To make things easier, we’ve developed this list of the top 10 best project management job search websites for you to bookmark.
+To make things easier, we’ve developed this list of the top 10 best IT or project management job boards or job sites for you to bookmark.

 Project manager job description

 Project managers play the most prominent role in project planning, executing, monitoring, controlling, and closing projects.
 They are responsible for the oversight and management of project scope, project team, and resources.
 Their primary goal is to ensure that the projects selected are successful.
 If you’re looking to hire a project manager it’s important to know these things.